Blog

 • Patch fixes

-Functional testing has a limited scope as it is feature-specific.
-For instance, if a team builds a car that has a specific navigation feature, testers will test that the feature is able to locate the car on a map and guide the driver to any desired destination.
+Functional tests have a limited scope as it is feature-specific.
+For instance, if a team builds a car that has a specific navigation system, testers will check that the is able to locate the car on a map and guide the driver to any desired destination.

 On the contrary, regression testing is not feature-specific.
-It is performed after a bug has been fixed or modifications to a feature that has been made, or when a new feature is added to an existing software application.
-Let us take the example of the same navigation feature as discussed above.
-If the mechanic has fixed some issues, then regression testing will be performed.
-Let’s say the navigation feature was not switching on and the mechanic resolved the issue, testers will test that it not only works but also ensure that everything else in the car is working correctly.
-Regression testing involves end-to-end testing of a product whereas functional testing refers to testing if a single feature works.
+It is performed after a bug has been fixed or modifications have been made, or when a new one is added to an existing software application.
+Let us take the example of the same navigation system as discussed above.
+If the mechanic has fixed some issues, then regression tests will be performed.
+Let’s say the navigation feature was not switching on and the mechanic resolved the issue, testers will check that it not only works but also ensure that everything else in the car is working correctly.
+Regression involves end-to-end testing of a product whereas functional refers to checking if a single feature works.

 Basic Purpose

-Functional testing aims at testing if a certain feature of the application works.
-Whereas, regression testing addresses detailed concerns about a product such as every feature in an application is working fine, if a certain problem in the app is resolved, etc. The basic purpose of both types of testing is different which follows an entirely different testing approaches.
+Functional aims at testing if a certain thing of the application works.
+Whereas, regression addresses detailed concerns about a product such as every feature in an application is working fine, if a certain problem in the app is resolved, etc. The basic purpose of both types is different which follows an entirely different approach.

 Acceptance Criteria

-Functional testing does not only test if a feature works, but it also tests if a feature works the way it is expected to.
-If a new feature is added to an application, it is not only meant to work, but to also work efficiently.
-This is known as the acceptance criteria of a feature and functional testing is to test that feature.
+Functional testing does not only checks if a feature works, but also if it works the way it is expected to.
+If a new one is added to an application, it is not only meant to work, but to also work efficiently.
+This is known as the acceptance criteria of a feature and functional method checks exactly that.

-Regression testing has to consider the acceptance criteria for several features instead of just the single feature that was added, updated, or fixed.
-This happens because when a new feature is implemented or a bug is fixed, the fix may affect another component of an application.
-Thus, the acceptance criteria for that feature will no longer be fulfilled and this can only be determined if a tester looks at the acceptance criteria for all features that are caused by the change.
+Regression testing has to consider the acceptance criteria for several things instead of just the single one that was added, updated, or fixed.
+This happens because when a new one is implemented or a bug is fixed, the fix may affect another component of an application.
+Thus, the acceptance criteria for that will no longer be fulfilled and this can only be determined if a tester looks at the acceptance criteria for all features that are caused by the change.

 Why Consider Functional and Regression Testing?

-QA teams use functional testing and regression testing to ensure the stability of a product.
-When the regression testing cycle is performed after a change is made in its code and new bugs are identified, the test engineers learn how a code change in one component of a product impacts the code in the other parts.
+QA teams use these checks to ensure the stability of a product.
+When the regression testing cycle is performed after a change is made in its code and new bugs are identified, the engineers learn how a code change in one component of a product impacts the code in the other parts.
 It also helps engineers while they develop new features as they know that certain parts of the code depend on the other parts.

-For teams that are still figuring out which features depend on each other to deliver a functioning product is essential not when bugs are fixed, but when new features are implemented.
-The results from previous tests help teams to plan for future testing cycles and highlight areas that should be tested when a new feature is added.
+The results from previous evaluations help teams to plan for future cycles and highlight areas that should be tested when something new is added.
 Regression testing has a wider scope as compared to functional testing processes.
-However, if a product has gone through different cycles, teams can estimate the impact of change and then plan to test further.
+However, if a product has gone through different cycles, teams can estimate the impact of change and then plan to check further.